gklyne/annalist/documents/installing-annalist.md

     - Annalist can also run under Python 3, but two of the dependencies (Django 1.11 and rdflib-jsonld 0.4.0) are not yet fully compatible, and may need to be patched.
 * Under Python 2: virtualenv (includes setuptools and pip; see [virtualenv documentation](https://virtualenv.pypa.io/en/stable/)).

-NOTE: As of version 0.5.11, see discussion below about [use of HTTP and HTTPS](#accessing-annalist-over-https).
+NOTE: As of version 0.5.11, Annalist should be accessed using HTTPS.
+See discussion below about [use of HTTP and HTTPS](#accessing-annalist-over-https).
 TL;DR: to test using HTTP, set environment variable OAUTHLIB_INSECURE_TRANSPORT=1

 <!--